Dias-Lab/BacPP/README.md

   --cpus CPUS           Number of CPU cores (1=serial).
   --images              Generate GC/AT skew images into <output folder>/image --checkm2             Run CheckM2 and append completeness/contamination to predictions.csv.
+  --copy-examples DIR   Copy packaged examples into DIR and exit.
   --model {knn,lg,xgb}  Model to use for prediction if --predict is set.
 Default: knn --model-path MODEL_PATH
                         Path to model file (defaults to ./models/kNNPC.json / ./models/MLG.json / ./models/XGBoost.json).